-A minimum of two working weeks full time (minimum 80 working hours) should be devoted exclusively to the study of internal medicine.
+A minimum of 80 hours (i.e. two weeks full time) should be devoted exclusively to the study of internal medicine.
 This requirement should be completed in blocks of time of no less than one week duration, and preferably the full two weeks full time.
 It is not acceptable to complete this requirement through accumulation of individual days and half-days throughout the programme.
-The completed form confirming participation in the rotation must be signed off by the supervising diplomate as detailed in the programme's Training Element.

-Training is required to make the Resident/trainee familiar with current techniques in internal medicine.
+Training is required to make the resident/trainee familiar with current techniques in internal medicine.
 Participation, discussion and observation within an active internal medicine service, which might include routine and emergency patient care, journal clubs, literature reviews, case discussions, seminars and graduate courses, should lead to a deeper appreciation and understanding of the subject.
 The trainee is expected to be proactive in searching out opportunities, materials and expert tuition.

-This part of the training should be supervised by a Diplomate of the ECVIM/ECEIM or ACVIM or (with the prior approval of the Credentials Committee) another recognised expert (See Element 4 for requirements).
-The Diplomate or recognised expert must be present for the duration of the Resident's training.
+This part of the study should be supervised by a Diplomate of the ECVIM or ACVIM or (with the prior approval of the Credentials Committee) another recognised expert.